yesakov/typelevel-kafka-mill-demo/Readme.md

 The project consists of 3 standalone modules (`producer`, `consumer`, and `web_client`) and one `shared` module across all 3 modules.

-The `producer` module periodically fetches open crypto data from the CoinGecko API and produces this data to Kafka.
+The `producer` module periodically fetches open crypto data from the CoinGecko API and produces this data to Kafka.<br>
-The `consumer` module consumes crypto data from Kafka, stores it in the DB, and provides an endpoint for retrieving the latest crypto data and a WebSocket endpoint for receiving real-time data from Kafka.
+The `consumer` module consumes crypto data from Kafka, stores it in the DB, and provides an endpoint for retrieving the latest crypto data and a WebSocket endpoint for receiving real-time data from Kafka. <br>
-The `web_client` is a simple single-page app that displays real-time crypto data using a WebSocket connection.
+The `web_client` is a simple single-page app that displays real-time crypto data using a WebSocket connection.<br>
 The `shared` module only contains a case class for storing crypto data across other modules.

 Considering the final result of this project (displaying real-time data), the architecture is absolutely overcomplicated; the main point is just to